Amr-Abdulla/CountyHealthData/README.md

 5. To empower community advocacy
 Advocacy groups can use the data to highlight areas of need, mobilize support for health initiatives, and engage stakeholders in improving health outcomes.
+## Provenance
+Where did this data come from?
+*This data came from the CountyHelathData 2014-2015.
 ## Potential
 What might this data, and its analysis, show us?